 This is the most important of all female factors.
 The womb must be structurally normal.
-Womb has three parts;
+It has three parts;

-- The womb proper, which is called the Uterus.
+- The womb proper is called the Uterus.

 - Cervix –this is the entrance of the womb

-- The arms of the Uterus, which is called the Fallopian Tubes
+- The arms of the Uterus, which are called the Fallopian Tubes

 The commonest cause of childlessness (female factor) anywhere in the world is when the womb has blocked tubes.
 Also, the commonest cause of tube blockage is infection.
 Once the womb of a woman has been touched, the possibility of having tube blockage is very high.
 Tube blockage is the cause of about 50% of childlessness (female factor) in the world.

 Unfortunately, a lot of women do not know that they have tube blockage.
 A good number of women marry for several years before they eventually meet a Doctor that will check the state of their tubes.
 The only test of the tube anywhere in the world is called hysterosalpingography (HSG) which is an x-ray evaluation of the tube.